wfxronald/token-handler-js-assistant/README.md

 # token-handler-js-assistant
-A helper library to help SPAs interact with OAuth Agent in the Token Handler pattern.
+A helper library to help SPAs interact with the OAuth Agent in the Token Handler pattern.

 ## Add to project
 Add to your project using npm